Turmeric for Fibromyalgia: Research on Discomfort & Inflammation Support

 Researchers emphasize several important limitations when looking at curcumin for fibromyalgia-related topics:

-As such, turmeric should never be viewed as a stand-alone solution or a replacement for professional care.
-Instead, it is best seen as one potential supportive element within a larger wellness strategy.
+As such, turmeric should not be viewed as a stand-alone solution or a replacement for professional care.
+Instead, it is best seen as one potential supportive element within a broader wellness strategy.

 Safety & Considerations